Australia ranks sixth in world FDI confidence index

 The FDI Confidence Index, compiled since 1998, examines where global investment is likely to land.
 It ranks countries on how political, economic, and regulatory changes will affect FDI, based on the views of more than 300 executives in 28 countries, AT Kearney said on its website.

-The Australian Trade Commission (Austrade) is proactively promoting opportunities in key sectors of clean energy; innovation; major infrastructure; tourism infrastructure; agricultural science, food technology and processing; resources technology, services and processing; and digital ICT.
+The Australian Trade and Investment Commission (Austrade) is proactively promoting opportunities in key sectors of clean energy; innovation; major infrastructure; tourism infrastructure; agricultural science, food technology and processing; resources technology, services and processing; and digital ICT.